nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       maintainability and modularity.
     - **Pros**: By isolating validation in `ParserUtil`, updates and modifications are easier to manage, promoting a consistent approach across commands.
-    - **Cons**: Adds a layer of abstraction, which may slightly increase the system’s complexity.
+    - **Cons**: Adds a layer of abstraction, which may slightly increase EduManage’s complexity.

 - **Alternative 2**:
     - **Description**: Validation occurs directly within `TagCommandParser`.